jaysri-eng/8club_assignment/README.md

 7. Video preview available after recording (same for audio playback)
 8. Audio and video sections include **delete**, **stop**, and **cancel** controls

+## Brownie points (Optional enhancements) - features implemented

+# UI/UX
+- Try for a pixel perfect design.
+Refer spacings, fonts and colors from the figma file.
+- Keep the UI responsive, handle cases when the keyboard is open and viewport height is reduced.

+# State management
+- Implemented a state management solution using BloC to manage state.
+- Used Dio for managing the API call.

 Project Structure